wires-se/docgen/example/document.md

                   |      |dwb
 ```

-Addiva Elektronik have released this project as *Open Source* to invite
+Wires have released this project as *Open Source* to invite other users
-others in need of a similar framework to share and further improve on
+in need of a similar framework to share and further improve on the
-the founding ideas.
+founding ideas.

 ```{.C .numberLines caption="This is the classic Hello World program in C"}
 #include <stdio.h>